 Every HSU student going abroad is required to attend the pre-departure orientation.
 If you are a non-HSU student and are not in the area please contact the Center for International Programs to see how you can meet this requirement.
 Dates, times and locations are posted in the 'Announcements' box on the left hand side of this page.
 You only need to attend one of the sessions - choose the one that is most convenient for you.

 DocumentsCheck the HSUGoAbroad Portal to make sure you have completed everything.
 Bilateral and Third Party students - make sure you have the email address and phone number for your academic advisor and department chair.
 If you are taking courses from other departments, then take the email address and phone number for those department chairs too.
-Many students change their class schedule when overseas and you may need to contact advisors to get approval for changes -it's a good idea to print out your DARS Report.
+Many students change their class schedule when overseas and you may need to contact advisors to get approval for changes.
+It's a good idea to print out your DARS Report before you go.
 Your Credit Transfer Agreement will be uploaded to your application on the HSUGoAbroad Portal so you can refer to this when you need to.

 - ISIC Card, Driver’s License, and any other Identification cards